When you run a promotional sale on your online store, you’ll see higher-than-usual traffic as visitors search for their desired products.

 wp elasticpress index --setup

-You will see an output such as this:
+- You will see the output as follows:

 ES usually activates itself after running the index.
 But to be on the safer side, run this command to make sure it is enabled.